 The following outlines the requirements to receive academic credit in the Political Science Department at Winthrop University.
 All students seeking academic credit for their internships are asked to keep track of their hours.
 The students also must be evaluated by their on-site supervisors as a part of the final grade for the internship.

 PLSC 473: To receive three hours of academic credit, students will complete one of the following assignments in addition to the minimum of 150-160 hours spent working on the internship.

 - If the student receives a specific project of significant responsibility from his/her internship supervisor, the student will then write a (eight-ten page) reflective paper.
 In this paper, the student should reflect in a meaningful way on the internship experience and what he/she learned from it.
 This paper and a copy of the project completed for the hosting agency in combination, become the basis for the internship grade.
 The student must maintain a journal that contains a weekly entry about the internship experience and details about specific activities, frustrations, etc. that the student may encounter.
-These weekly entries must be submitted to Dr. Van Aller via email each week as well as assembled together to turn in as part of the final project.
+These weekly entries must be submitted to Dr. Holder via email each week as well as assembled together to turn in as part of the final project.
 Examples of student projects include: designing a web page for the City of Rock Hill, doing a feasibility study of impact fees for York County Government, designing a zoning proposal for the town of Fort Mill, and writing a report on diversity for the human resources department for the City of Charlotte.
 Alternatively, and with permission of Dr. Holder, several projects may be completed in the three hour internship period, which will be related by the weekly journal entries and final paper.